rodrigogalura/tuner/docs/installation-guide.md

 # 📦 Installation Guide

-Follow these steps to install and set up **Api Igniter** in your Laravel project.
+Follow these steps to install and set up **API Igniter** in your Laravel project.

 ## Requirements